-Starting in September 2020, this Pan-African route will reveal alterity from Morocco to Botswana and the tip of South Africa.
+This Pan-African route will reveal alterity from Morocco to Botswana and the tip of South Africa.

 On each border of the 16 countries crossed, a mobile team aboard a converted truck (made up of multidisciplinary artist Amine El Gotaibi, filmmaker-documentary maker Faiçal Ben, and a sound artist) will meet with a local artist to experience the reality of the journey and its surprises.
 The heart of the project is authentic conversations and liberation from norms through art.

 As a long-term artistic platform and laboratory, Visite à Okavango will involve twenty or so local artists in connection with their African and international cultural operators.
 As the engine driving the adventure, the truck will be both a witness and a total work of art

 In 2011, an investigation made by Amine El Gotaibi - who then became interested in the symbolism of the dry river, and its counterpart, the fertile river - led him to discover the Okavango river.

 The Okavango is one of the few endorheic rivers in the world, not draining water into an ocean, sea or other river, but pouring into the Kalahari desert, in Botswana.

 This discovery amazed the artist, who then felt a pressing need to visit Okavango, which has become a symbol of emancipation, of breaking the established norm and an absolute awakening to Alterity.

 Amazing fact: at the end of October 2019 some eminent researchers in genetics concluded that the fatherland of the modern Man would come precisely from the region of Makgadikgadi-Okavango.
 Homo sapiens took its source there 200,000 years ago then forced, he had to migrate to the North.